lemire/testingRNG/README.md

 ### Speed:
 ```
+cmake -B build
+cmake --build build
 ./build/speed/rng
 ```

+If you can run `rng` in a privileged manner, you will get performance counters.
+On some systems, you may need to run `sudo ./build/speed/rng`.

 ### PractRand:
 ```
-cd build/practrand
-./runtests.sh
+cmake -B build
+cmake --build build
+bash build/practrand/runtests.sh
 ```

+To summarize the results, use the ``summarize.sh`` script in the ``results`` directory.
+After running the tests, the log files will be in ``build/practrand/``, and ``summarize.sh`` is located in ``build/practrand/results/`` (copied from ``practrand/results`` during build configuration).
+To summarize your test results, run ``cd build/practrand/results && ./summarize.sh``.

 The PractRand benchmark takes some time to complete because we analyze a large volume of random numbers.

 ### TestU01:

 ```
-cd build/testu01
-./bigcrushall.sh
+cmake -B build
+cmake --build build
+bash build/testu01/bigcrushall.sh
 ```

 The TestU01 benchmark "big crush" (``bigcrushall.sh``) might take days.
 It outputs its results in the current directory, but we copied already computed results in the ``results`` subdirectory.
 A parallel version (``bigcrushallparallel.sh``) will test multiple generators at the same time, up to the number of detected CPU threads.

-There are also extensive scripts that generate many (100) seeds and test generators, the scripts take the form ``rand*.sh``, one per generator.
-They output their results in their ``longresults`` subdirectory.
+To summarize the results, use the ``summarize.pl`` script in the ``results`` directory: ``./summarize.pl *.log``.
+After running the tests, the log files will be in ``build/testu01/``, and ``summarize.pl`` is located in ``build/testu01/results/`` (copied from ``testu01/results`` during build configuration).
+To summarize your test results, run ``cd build/testu01/results && ./summarize.pl ../*.log``.

 ### Entropy:
 ```
-cd build/entropy
-./runtests.sh
+cmake -B build
+cmake --build build
+bash ./build/entropy/runtests.sh
 ```

 ## The contenders

 - splitmix64 is a random number generator in widespread use and part of the standard Java API, we adapted a port to C produced by Vigna.
 It produces 64-bit numbers.
+- splitmix63 is a 63-bit variant of splitmix64, masking the output to avoid the most significant bit.
 - pcg32 and pcg64 are instances of the PCG family designed by O'Neill.
 They produce either 32-bit or 64-bit outputs.
 - xorshift32 is a classical xorshift random number generator.
 We do not expect it to do well.
+- xorshift_k4 and xorshift_k5 are compact xorshift variants producing 32-bit outputs.
-- xorshift128plus, xorshift1024star, xorshift1024plus and xoroshiro128plus are recently proposed random number generator by Vigna.
+- xorshift128plus, xorshift1024star, xorshift1024plus and xoroshiro128plus are recently proposed random number generators by Vigna.
 There are many parameters possible, but we used those recommended by Vigna.
 For xorshift128plus, the V8 JavaScript runtime opted for other constants, so we add a new generator "v8xorshift128plus" which relies on constants that Vigna recommended against using, but that are apparently used by V8.
+- trivium32 and trivium64 are stream ciphers adapted as random number generators.
-- rand is whatever random number number generator your C standard library provides.
+- rand is whatever random number generator your C standard library provides.
 It is a useful point of reference when assessing speed.
-- lehmer64 is a simple (but fast) Multiplicative Linear Congruential Generator
+- lehmer64 is a simple (but fast) Multiplicative Linear Congruential Generator.
+- mersennetwister is the classic Mersenne Twister random number generator.
+- mitchellmoore is Mitchell-Moore's generator.
+- widynski is Widynski's random number generator.
-- aesctr is a random number generator based on the AES cipher (contributed by Samuel Neves)
+- aesctr and aesdragontamer are random number generators based on the AES cipher (contributed by Samuel Neves).
+- wyhash64 is wyhash hashing function adapted as a random number generator.
-- wyhash and wyrand are random number generators based on the MUM hashing function
+- wyrand and w1rand are random number generators based on the MUM hashing function, with w1rand being a slight modification.
+- jenkinssmall is Bob Jenkins' small PRNG.
+- CG64, CG128, and CG128_64 are counter-based generators producing 64-bit, 128-bit, and 128-bit outputs respectively.

 ## Methodology